alfigrace/alfigrace/README.md

 --->

 # Hi, explorers🚀
-I'm interested in ML, AI, Data Science, Robotics, and many other.
+I'm interested in ML, AI, Data Science, Data Analytics, Robotics, and many other.
 Currently learning python by myself, should we code together sometime?
 (temporary inactive uploading codes, will be back soon)

 <p align="left">